vsummet/cms230notes/assembly/as-chap09-floating_point_rep.md

 1. To begin, note the sign.
 If the sign of our decimal number is negative, the sign bit will be a 1.
 Otherwise, it will be 0.
 For this example, our sign bit is 1.
 2. Next, convert the decimal into a binary number, **ignoring the sign of the decimal number**.
 Thus, for this step, both -10.75 and 10.75 would have the same representation: 1010.11.
 3. **Normalize** the binary number by expressing it in scientific notation with only a single 1 to the left of the decimal point.
-Thus, 1010.11 becomes 1.01011 * 2<sup>-3</sup>.
+Thus, 1010.11 becomes 1.01011 * 2<sup>3</sup>.
 Patterns such as 10.111 or 0.111 are not considered normalized, because they do not have only a single 1 on the left hand side of the decimal point.
 Recall that the series of bits to the right of the decimal is called the **significand** or **mantissa**.
 4. Since the significand needs to be 23 bits long, we extend the significand with 0's: `01011` + 18 `0`'s gives us `01011000000000000000000` for our significand.
 5. We now have our sign and significand.
 However, we need to form the exponent portion of our floating point number.
-To do this, we subtract our exponent (from the scientific notation form) from 127.
-In this example: 127 - (-3) = 130.
+To do this, we add our exponent (from the scientific notation form) to 127.
+In this example: 127 + 3 = 130.
 We convert this to an 8-bit binary number: 10000010.
 This is our exponent.
 This is called **excess-127 encoding**.
 This may seem like a convoluted process, but there's a good reason for it (this format allows the `float` to represent both large positive and large negative exponents with only 8 bits).
 6. Now, we glue all of our bit patterns together:
 ```
 |sign| exponent |       significand       |